software-tools-books/js4ds/_en/database.md

 ```
 {: title="src/database/database-mode.js"}

+If the `mode` parameter is the string `"memory"`,
+we create an in-memory database and initialize it by executing
+a file full of setup commands specified by the user---in our case,
+exactly the commands we showed at the start of the lesson.
+If the `mode` is `"file"`,
+we interpret the file argument as the name of an on-disk database
+and proceed as before.
+And we put our error messages in ALL CAPS because that's the most annoying option easily available to us.

+Less annoyingly,
-- And use destructuring to handle command-line arguments in driver
+we can use destructuring to handle command-line arguments in the driver:

 ```js
 function main () {